ECLK/IncidentManagement/backend-v2/README.md

 1. django inserts an auto-increment 'id' field by default.
 Unless you want to change it to something more meaninful or different, keep it

 2. for small strings use, models.CharField

+3. Foreign key referencing -> name the FK field as the object
+    ex: Book refering to Author ir Book.author (not Book.author_id)

+4. Can have one FK to refer to multiple models, check Event model for example

 ## Serializers